AmarnathCJD/AmarnathCJD/README.md

 <h2>About Me</h2>

 <p align="justify">I am a FullStack developer with 4 years of coding experience.</p>
 <p align="justify">My goal with coding is to help others.
-I enjoy being able to create something that other people can use to make their lives easier.
-I take criticism well, and use suggestions to improve the product.
-The wants and/or needs of the userbase are always my priority, because without a supportive userbase, the product has no real purpose.</p>
+I enjoy being able to create something that other people can use to make their lives easier.</p>

 <p align="justify">Over the last few years, my knowledge and experience with Golang, Python, Rust have expanded, as has my main project (gogram).
 I am also fluent in developing well feat.
 Android Apps via kotlin and jetpack-compose within the java enviroinment.</p>